 Additionally, NIDDK.NIH.gov participates in the Digital Analytics Program (DAP), in which Google Analytics data is collected from websites across the Federal Government.
 For more information on DAP, please visit the DigitalGov website.

 NIDDK also uses online surveys to collect opinions and feedback from a random sample of visitors.
-NIDDK.NIH.gov uses the ForeSee Results’ American Customer Satisfaction Index (ACSI) online survey to obtain feedback and data on visitors’ satisfaction with the NIDDK.NIH.gov website and other sites managed by NIDDK.
+NIDDK.NIH.gov uses an online survey to obtain feedback and data on visitors’ satisfaction with the NIDDK.NIH.gov website and other sites managed by NIDDK.
 This survey does not collect PII.
 Although the survey invitation pops up for a random sample of visitors, it is optional.
 If you decline the survey, you will still have access to the identical information and resources at the NIDDK.NIH.gov site as those who do take the survey.
 The survey reports are available only to NIDDK.NIH.gov managers, members of the NIDDK.NIH.gov communications and web teams, and other designated staff who require this information to perform their duties.

-NIDDK retains the data from Google Analytics, SiteCore, and ACSI survey results as long as needed to support the mission of the NIDDK.NIH.gov website.
+NIDDK retains the data from Google Analytics, Sitecore, and survey results as long as needed to support the mission of the NIDDK.NIH.gov website.

 When you visit any website, its server may generate a piece of text known as a "cookie" to place on your computer.
 The cookie allows the server to "remember" specific information about your visit while you are connected.